DanielCNichols/ChoreRunner-API/README.md

 Run the tests `npm test`

-## Deploying

-When your new project is ready for deployment, add a new Heroku application with `heroku create`.
-This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

----

 ## API Documentation

 ### Authorized Endpoints

-All endpoints using the `requireAuth` middleware require a hashed bearer token in the header.
-A user should be logged in to use this endpoint appropriately, and most of these endpoints require this authorization.
-The server uses jsonwebtoken and bcryptjs to parse and encrypt this token to prevent data collisions and provide some security for the users.
+All endpoints using the `requireAuth` or `requireMemberAuth` middleware require a hashed bearer token in the header.
+A user/member should be logged in to use this endpoint appropriately, and most of these endpoints require this authorization.
+The server uses jsonwebtoken and bcryptjs to parse and encrypt this token to prevent data collisions and provide security for the users.

 ---